Azure/aace/end-to-end-solutions/kma/Deployment/readme.md

 ## Deployment

 1. Choose a unique name with 3 or more non special characters.
 It will be used as prefix of name of all Azure resources.
-If the name is already used, the deployment will fail.
+If the name is already used, the deployment will fail since the URLs must be unique.
 The name will be converted to lowercase.
+Please check the **Mandatory Parameters** section below for more details.

 1. If you don't want to deploy to the default subscription, get the subscription id from the Azure Portal.
+Please check the **Mandatory Parameters** section below for more details

 1. Using the information collected in the 2 previous items, run following command: `.\Deploy.ps1 -uniqueName <unique_name> -subscriptionId <subscription_id>` .
-Please check the **Mandatory Parameters** section below for more details.

 1. If you are not logged in, the script will ask you to do it.